appscode/blog/content/post/kubedb-v2024.12.19/index.md

 ### New version
 We have added support for `Druid` versions `31.0.0`.
-Here is yaml for druid version `31.0.0`
+Here is a sample yaml for druid version `31.0.0`

 ```yaml
 apiVersion: kubedb.com/v1alpha2